Greater Prairie-Chicken (Attwater's)

 Status: Endangered species

-Profile by Will McDaniel: The Attwater’s Prairie-Chicken is a subspecies of the more common Greater Prairie-Chicken and a native of the coastal grasslands bordering the Western Gulf of Mexico, primarily in Texas and Louisiana.
+Profile by Will McDaniel: An esteemed finalist of Houston Audubon’s Bird of Houston contest, the Attwater’s Prairie-Chicken is a subspecies of the more common Greater Prairie-Chicken and a native of the coastal grasslands bordering the Western Gulf of Mexico, primarily in Texas and Louisiana.
 Measuring between 17-18 inches tall and 1.5-2 pounds with a wingspan of 28 inches, these rare ground-dwelling birds display substantial differences between males and females.
 While both genders are covered with dark brown and white vertical stripes, males stand out with long ear-like head feathers called pinnae and a pair of bright yellow-gold throat patches.
 These grouses are omnivorous, subsisting on insects, seeds, young grasses, and other tender plants.

 As with many grouses, male Attwater’s Prairie-Chickens congregate during the spring into groups called leks in order to attract females, inflating their throat pouches and emitting loud, deep cries and strut about in order to impress them.
 Hens typically lay a clutch of 10-14 eggs, and chicks stay under their mother’s care for their first six weeks of life.
 Eggs and chicks are particularly vulnerable to predators such as snakes, foxes, cats, hawks, and especially red imported fire ants, which predate on eggs so enthusiastically that only 30% of eggs last long enough to hatch in the wild.